MARKET SNAPSHOT: Dow Up More Than 200 Points As French Vote Triggers Relief Rally

 ADVERTISEMENT

-Macron came in first in the first round of the French presidential voting with 23.9% of the vote, ahead of far-right euroskeptic candidate Marine Le Pen with 21.4%, and the two will now face off in the final round May 7.
-A poll late Sunday from Ipsos/Sopra Steria showed that Macron would likely win that runoff by 62% to 38%.
+Macron led the field in the first round of the French presidential election on Sunday with 23.9% of the vote, ahead of far-right euroskeptic candidate Marine Le Pen with 21.4%.
+The two will now face off in the final round May 7.
+A poll late Sunday from Ipsos/Sopra Steria showed that Macron leading Le Pen by a margin of 62% to 38%.

 Read:4 things investors need to know about France's presidential runoff (http://www.marketwatch.com/story/4-things-investors-need-to-know-about-frances-presidential-runoff-2017-04-23)